Graduate Admissions

 Application Fraud

-The decision to admit an applicant to Hayward University is heavily reliant on the accuracy and completeness of the information provided in the application form.
-If it is determined that an applicant has supplied false information or has intentionally omitted significant and/or material details, the University reserves the right to take appropriate actions.
-This may include revoking the applicant's admission, suspending the applicant from studies, or implementing additional measures as deemed necessary.
-Rejected applicants are not provided with specific reasons for their non-admission, and there is no formal right to appeal.
-However, applicants have the option to reapply in future terms.
-The University, at its discretion, may review applications from rejected applicants who wish to reapply.
+The decision to admit an applicant to Hayward University relies heavily on the accuracy and completeness of the information provided in the application form.
+If it is determined that an applicant has supplied false information or has intentionally omitted significant and/or material details, the University reserves the right to take appropriate actions, which may include revoking the applicant's admission, suspending the applicant from studies, or implementing additional measures as deemed necessary.
+Rejected applicants are not provided with specific reasons for their non-admission, and there is no formal right to appeal; however, applicants may reapply in future terms.
+The University may review applications from rejected applicants who wish to reapply at its discretion.
 All application documents are retained by the University for three years following submission.
-During this timeframe, there is no requirement to resubmit documentation unless there has been a change in the University's admission requirements.
+During this period, there is no requirement to resubmit documentation unless there has been a change in the University's admission requirements.

 Licensure and Placement

-Hayward University, in adherence to its principles, does not provide guarantees of employment for its graduates nor does it offer hiring placement services.
+Hayward University, in adherence to its principles, does not guarantee employment for its graduates, nor does it offer hiring placement services.
 The university refrains from making assertions regarding potential salaries or specific positions that students may secure as a result of obtaining a degree.
 Degrees conferred by Hayward University are not explicitly designed to prepare individuals for any particular position, trade, or field and do not serve as a guarantee of employment where licensure is a prerequisite for practice.

-While Hayward University may be informed about internship opportunities from time to time, it does not operate an internship placement service.
-The university, however, strives to keep students informed about available internship opportunities to the extent possible.
-To support students in their career endeavors, Hayward University conducts workshops on various topics including resume development, interview strategies, communication skills, job search techniques, and follow-up.
-These workshops are offered to degree-seeking students with the aim of enhancing their professional skills and readiness for the job market.
+While Hayward University may receive information about internship opportunities from time to time, it does not operate an internship placement service.
+However, the university strives to keep students informed about available internship opportunities to the extent possible.
+To support students in their career endeavors, Hayward University conducts workshops on various topics, including resume development, interview strategies, communication skills, job search techniques, and follow-up.
+These workshops are offered to degree-seeking students to enhance their professional skills and readiness for the job market.
 Additionally, the university facilitates the provision of links and resources to assist students in these areas.

 This policy underscores Hayward University's commitment to providing educational resources and support for students' career development while maintaining transparency about the nature of its programs and the absence of guarantees related to employment and licensure.